MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

 ![Logo](path_to_your_logo_image)

-# Ring Cameras - 24/7 Live Video
+# Ring Cameras - 24/7 Live Video Stream

 Hey there!
 In this Readme file, you will learn how to use the **Ring Play Live Video Continuously** app.